alexkoulakos/explain-then-predict/README.md

 ## Project structure
 The repo is organized in the following core directories:
- * `models`: Includes the code for training and evaluating all the models that are used in our experiments.
-See the README file located in `models` directory for more details.
+ * `fine-tuning`: Includes the code for training and evaluating all the models that are used in our experiments.
+See the README file located in `fine-tuning` directory for more details.
  * `adversarial_attacks`: Includes the code for performing adversarial attacks against the aforementioned models.
 See the README file located in `adversarial_attacks` directory for more details.

 ## Installation